kottans/git-course/modules/git-workflow-github.md

 - Navigate to [gists](https://gist.github.com/)
 - Create a simple gist named **Test** with a single `test.md` file in it
-- Type a couple of MartkDown lines and save
+- Type a couple of MarkDown lines and save
 - You may also delete this test gist

 ---